RCIC-UCI-Public/rcs3-docs/docs/source/about/whatis.rst

    where the setup complexitiy is handled by a central admin scenario.

-:term:`RCS3` is a set of programs, scripts, templates, policies, and documentation for UCI's use of ``rclone`` to backup multi-Terabyte to Petabyte-scale storage servers to *Amazon S3 Glacier Flexible Retrieval*.
+:term:`RCS3` is a set of programs, scripts, templates, policies, and documentation for UCI's use of ``rclone`` to backup multi-Terabyte to Petabyte-scale storage servers to *Amazon S3 Glacier Deep Archive*.

 In particular, :term:`UCI` plans to use these to backup large data servers in labs.
 Our primary target is  the in-faculty-lab storage server that is often run by a graduate student